jhstatewide/jdbc-cache-driver/README.md

 ## Overview

 Kotlin-JDBC-Driver-Cache is a tool designed to cache the result of SQL queries, specifically the ResultSet, either in memory or files.
 With this caching functionality, subsequent requests for the same query can be served directly from the cache without the need for repeated database queries, resulting in improved performance and reduced load on the database.
+It also supports limiting the size of the cache by max age, max size or both.

 This tool can also be used to mock ResultSets from a database, making it easier to test and develop database-driven applications.
 Additionally, Kotlin-JDBC-Driver-Cache is itself a JDBC driver that acts as a wrapper over any third-party JDBC driver.